Today I am dissecting Dysbiocide. And dang I’m excited about it!

 Most commonly known and used for colorectal cancers, Hedyotis clears heat and eliminates toxins.

-As one of the last ingredients listed, it’s not clear how much of this is used in the formula.
+As one of the last ingredients listed, it’s not clear how much this formula contains.

 Yarrow (Achillea millefolium) (leaf & flower) (extract)